 Geico: Best Overall

-Geico is the second-largest car insurance company in the U.S. and has a rating of A++ from AM Best.
-The company has an A+ rating from the BBB, and it has above-average customer service ratings online.
+Geico is the second-largest car insurance company in the U.S. and has a financial strength rating of A++ from AM Best.
+The company has an A+ rating from the Better Business Bureau (BBB), and it has above-average customer service ratings online.
 Geico also did outstanding in both the J.D.
 Power Insurance Study and Shopping Study.

 Read more about the provider in our Geico auto insurance review.